Rockies vs. Twins Player Props Betting Odds

-Those looking to place a player prop bet can find odds for Max Kepler, Ryan McMahon and others in the Minnesota Twins-Colorado Rockies matchup at Coors Field on Saturday at 8:10 PM ET.
+The Minnesota Twins visit the Colorado Rockies at Coors Field on Sunday at 3:10 PM ET.
+Those looking to place a player prop wager can find odds on Max Kepler, Ryan McMahon and others in this game.

 Bet on this matchup or its props with BetMGM!